artibet/react-sidebar-layout/README.md

 ### Bare layout

-Create a brand new new react application.
+Create a brand new react application.
 You can use classic npx or vite (vite is used for these demo examples):

 **npx**